 provided by the system itself rather than the package that contains the

 component.
 For this reason, the Vulkan ICD is part of the system ABI.

-The Vulkan ICD is an ELF shared library that exports exactly two symbols.
+The Vulkan ICD is an ELF shared library that exports exactly three symbols.
 These symbols are reserved for use by the Vulkan ICD and should not be used directly.